 Students paid through work-study funding may not earn more than half of the yearly award prior to the end of the fall term.
 Conversely, the unused portion of the fall award is added to the spring term award.

 Full-time students should not work more than 20 hours per week except during vacation periods.
 Work-study students are not permitted to work overtime (40 + hours per week).
 Overtime hours will be charged to the department budget.
-The student may not work for pay after the last day of the award period: the last day of spring term finals if awarded work-study for the school year, or the last day specified on the CARF if paid through institutional funds.
+The student may not work for pay after the last day of the award period: the last day of spring term finals if awarded work-study for the school year, or the last day specified in their Workday profile.

 The chart below is designed to help estimate the number of hours a student can work per week to meet their annual work-study award.
 It assumes that the student will work for two terms, not including Thanksgiving, Winter Break and Spring Break.
 The below chart is designed of the typical yearly maximum work-study award of $3,000.